alan-turing-institute/AI-workflows/docs/hpc.md

 - PCIe throughput input (Rx) and output (Tx) in MB/s

-Every 300 seconds this information will be saved to a file named using the SLURM array job and task IDs as discussed in [the SLURM section](#parametrising-job-arrays)
+Every 300 seconds this information will be saved to a file named using the Slurm array job and task IDs as discussed in [the Slurm section](#parametrising-job-arrays)

 This job is sent to the background and stopped after the `$command` has run.